peteroupc/peteroupc.github.io/colorgen.md

 The conversion between RGB and XYZ varies by [**RGB color space**](#RGB_Color_Spaces).
 For example, the pseudocode below shows two methods that convert a color between **encoded sRGB** (`rgb`) and relative XYZ:
 - For `XYZFromsRGB(rgb)` and  `XYZTosRGB(xyz)`, the white point is the D65/2 white point.
 - For `XYZFromsRGBD50(rgb)` and  `XYZTosRGBD50(xyz)`, the white point is the D50/2 white point[^15].

+Both methods are approximate conversions because the factors in the pseudocode are rounded off to a limited number of decimal places.

 &nbsp;